Updated

 Conclusion

-Artificial Intelligence (AI) in healthcare holds immense potential, but it is essential to address its drawbacks to ensure safe and equitable implementation.
-Data privacy issues, algorithmic bias,and job displacement are significant concerns that need careful management.
+Artificial Intelligence (AI) in healthcare holds immense potential, but it is essential to address its cons or drawbacks to ensure safe and equitable implementation.
+Data privacy issues, algorithmic bias, and job displacement are significant concerns that need careful management.

 We can mitigate these risks by focusing on robust data security, transparent AI systems, and continuous ethical evaluation.